ktg5/Inspiron-7778-Hackintosh-OC/README.md

 * Sleep/Restart/Shutdown - works with OC!
 * HDMI and HDMI sound.
 ### Not working:
+* Built-in audio - None of the layouts on AppleALC for this laptop's audio device work on macOS 10.15+, but it does work on macOS 10.14-???
 * Audio port? - Not too sure yet.
 * FileVault - who even uses that.
 * Touchscreen - The GTX card needs to be disabled so we can run macOS 10.15+.